Pricing Time-to-Event Contingent Cash Flows: A Discrete-Time Survival Analysis Approach: Cash flow model

-\begin{theorem} Suppose we have a collection of $N$ time-to-event contingent cash flows streams following the individual model \eqref{eq:PV} and the aggregate model \eqref{eq:pv_trust}.
-Call the collection of these cash flow streams the Trust.
-Denote the survival random variable of interest for lease $i$, $1 \leq i \leq N$ by $X_i$ and its hazard rate by \eqref{eq:haz_rate}.
-Let $X_i$ be independent of $X_j$, $1 \leq i \neq j \leq N$.
-Then \begin{enumerate}[(i)] \item The actuarial present value of the Trust is:
+\begin{theorem} Assume the framework of Sections~\ref{sec:prelim} and \ref{sec:est}.
+Suppose the present time is $\varepsilon$, where $m + \Delta + 1 \leq \varepsilon \leq m + \omega$, and we have a collection of $n_{\varepsilon}$ time-to-event contingent cash flows streams that are still active and paying following the individual model \eqref{eq:PV} and the aggregate model \eqref{eq:pv_trust}.
+Call the collection of these random cash flow streams the Trust.
+Denote the lifetime random variable of interest for lease $i$, $1 \leq i \leq n_{\varepsilon}$, by $X_i$.
+Then the actuarial present value \textup{(APV)} of the Trust is

 where